ACCESS-Hive/access_docs/docs/um/how-to/how-to-troubleshoot.md

-# How to troubleshoot Problems
+# How to Troubleshoot Problems

-## System and MPI-related problems
+## System and MPI-related Problems

 ## Configuration Problems